Preventing America’s Next Drug Epidemic: A Multidisciplinary Approach

-Elena Vidrascu, MSc, recently graduated from Wake Forest University with her MSc in Physiology and Pharmacology.
-Her primary field of interest is substance abuse, with goals to disseminate information to the public, including addicts and those in recovery, and to influence policy change to push for more integrative approaches towards prevention and treatment.
-In her spare time, she enjoys playing tennis, hiking, doing puzzles, and cuddling with her kitten Maple.
+Elena Vidrascu, MSc, is currently pursuing a doctorate degree in Psychology & Neuroscience at UNC Chapel Hill.
+Her primary field of interest is substance and alcohol use disorder prevention, with goals to disseminate information to the public and to influence policy change to push for more integrative approaches towards prevention and treatment.
+In her spare time she enjoys playing tennis, hiking, doing puzzles, and cuddling with her kitten Maple.

 Read all columns in this series: